Ramsey theory

-Ramsey theory, named after the British mathematician and philosopher Frank P. Ramsey, is a branch of mathematics that focuses on the appearance of order in a substructure given a structure of a known size.
+Ramsey theory, named after the British mathematician and philosopher Frank P. Ramsey, is a branch of the mathematical field of combinatorics that focuses on the appearance of order in a substructure given a structure of a known size.
 Problems in Ramsey theory typically ask a question of the form: "how big must some structure be to guarantee that a particular property holds?"
-More specifically, Ron Graham described Ramsey theory as a "branch of combinatorics".